Wall Street Journal Dollar Index: Components and methodology

 The triennial foreign exchange turnover survey published by the BIS provides the basis for weighting the WSJ Dollar Index.

 The BIS includes data on major currency pairs as defined by the organization's most recent triennial report (currency pairs they break out as individual pairs, which has grown in each successive report).
 Each dollar pair that constitutes at least 1% of global currency turnover is included in the index, and weighted based on their proportion of volume within the group of currency pairs used in the index.

 The index was updated in December 2013 with the release of the latest survey.
 The index now includes 16 dollar currency pairs, up from seven in the previous iteration.
 Mexico's peso, China's yuan, Russia's ruble, Turkey's lira, South Korea's won, South Africa's rand and New Zealand's, Hong Kong's and Singapore's dollars are now all included in the index for the first time.

 The 16 currencies used in the index accounted for 80% of the $5.3 trillion daily trading in global foreign exchange markets.

-Initially at launch, the WSJ Dollar Index currently tracked seven foreign currencies, including the euro (EUR), yen (JPY), pound sterling (GBP), Australian dollar (AUD), Swiss franc (CHF), Canadian dollar (CAD), and Swedish krona (SEK).
+Initially at launch, the WSJ Dollar Index tracked seven foreign currencies, including the euro (EUR), yen (JPY), pound sterling (GBP), Australian dollar (AUD), Swiss franc (CHF), Canadian dollar (CAD), and Swedish krona (SEK).
 All seven currencies remain in the current version of the index.
 Combined the seven currency pairs accounted for more than two-thirds of daily global foreign exchange trading volume at the time the index was initially launched.

 The index is re-weighted after the close on the first Friday following the release of the BIS’s triennial survey.
 The latest triennial survey was published in September 2019.
 The WSJ Dollar Index differs from the other metrics in that the index is consistently updated every three years.